infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Topic 4. Computational Thinking/1. General Principles/Thinking logically.md

 Some problems require decision making.
 Addition does not.
 Conditional statements do.
-- Conditional statements have alternative procedures that lead to different outcomes
+- Conditional statements have ==alternative procedures== that lead to different outcomes

+### Iteration
+- The process of repeating a series of instructions

+### Decisions & Conditional statements
+- A conditional statement performs different instructions depending on a boolean value